blankaex/blog/_posts/2023-07-23-starter-watches.md

 However upon further research, I discovered a tidbit that ultimately tipped the scales in favour of the Fairfield: it actually comes in 37mm as well.
 To top it off, the 37mm also allegedly suffers from the 41mm's issues to a somewhat lesser degree; these being the loud ticking noise and the imprecise second hand.

-Upon also hearing that the leather strap on the Fairfield was surprisingly good quality, the 7700 yen price tag (which is about what you'd get it for in the West on Timex's perpetual sale) won me over, especially considering the Midtown was double that and doesn't even have a sapphire crystal.
+Upon also hearing that the leather strap on the Fairfield was surprisingly good quality, the 7700 yen price tag (which is about what you'd get it for in the West on Timex's perpetual sale) won me over, especially considering the Midtown was double that yet doesn't even have a sapphire crystal.

 {% capture images %}
     {{ site.url }}/assets/res/2023-07-23-starter-watches/strap.jpg
 {% endcapture %}
 {% include gallery images=images %}

 As an added bonus, the Fairfield also comes with a steel mesh strap.
 Both straps have quick-release notches for easy swapping, but I don't see myself using the mesh one for two reasons.
 First, I already have the A700 with a mesh strap.
-Second, and perhaps more importantly, it doesn't fit me.
+Second, and perhaps more importantly, it doesn't fit.

 ## Seiko SBPX063